 Candidates are also set a written exercise, a presentation exercise, and the Watson Glaser critical thinking test.
-“They've only got three and a half hours to show us what they can do,” says Lewis, “so it's important that they remain in control and organise themselves.
+“They've only got three and a half hours to show us what they can do,” says Vine, “so it's important that they remain in control and organise themselves.
 It can be really obvious if people are falling apart and asking silly questions.”

-Lewis has this advice for future vac schemers: “Professionalism is key.
+Vine has this advice for future vac schemers: “Professionalism is key.
 Treat it as a week-long interview and do the absolute best you can.
 Look enthusiastic, ask appropriate questions without pestering people, pay attention to detail in your work, and treat everyone – whether partner, trainee or secretary – with respect and enthusiasm.”